Dashboard Member settings

 • the exercise of a function of either House of Parliament

-This is where the processing is of a specified category of personal data that identities groups of people in relation to that data, and includes personal data:
+This is where the processing is of a specified category of personal data that identifies groups of people in relation to that data, and includes personal data:

-• revealing racial/ethnic origin (ie people of different racial or ethnic origins)
+• revealing racial/ethnic origin (ie it identifies groups of people of different racial or ethnic origins)

-• revealing religious/philosophical beliefs (ie people holding different religious or philosophical beliefs)
+• revealing religious/philosophical beliefs (ie it identifies groups of people holding different religious or philosophical beliefs)

-• concerning health (ie people with different states of physical or mental health)
+• concerning health (ie it identifies groups of people with different states of physical or mental health)

-• concerning an individual’s sexual orientation (ie people of different sexual orientation)
+• concerning an individual’s sexual orientation (ie it identifies groups of people of different sexual orientations)

 The processing is of personal data revealing racial/ethnic origin and:

-• is carried out to identify individuals to hold senior positions in organisations (ie either a specific organisation, a type of organisation or organisations generally), and
+• is carried out to identify individuals intended to hold senior positions in organisations (either a specific organisation, a type of organisation, or organisations generally)

 • is necessary to promote/maintain diversity in the racial and ethnic origins of individuals holding senior positions in organisations, and

-• can reasonably be carried out without the consent of the data subject (ie the individual the data relates to).
+• can reasonably be carried out without the consent of the data subject (ie the individual to whom the data relates).
 This is the case if:

 • the organisation cannot reasonably be expected to obtain the consent of the data subject, and